1. Invest-Safely.com

 At that time, it should have been called a personal expense statement!
 Once I saw all my expenses (and recovered from the initial shock), I began working on lowering them as much as possible.

-If you stick with it, you'll end up saving yourself a lot of money, which is one of the goals of having a personal income statement.
+If you stick with it, you'll end up saving yourself a lot of money, which is one of the main goals of having a personal income statement.

 Invest Safely Dollar Sign Callout